Willi Castro Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.03 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.07).

-- The Athletics allow the second-most home runs in baseball (131 total, 1.4 per game).
+- Athletics pitchers combine to surrender 133 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The Athletics will send Harris (2-3) to make his fifth start of the season.
-He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.
+- Sears makes the start for the Athletics, his 19th of the season.
+He is 1-6 with a 3.88 ERA and 93 strikeouts through 99 2/3 innings pitched.

-- In his most recent appearance on Thursday, July 6, the left-hander threw 4 2/3 innings against the Detroit Tigers, giving up seven earned runs while surrendering eight hits.
+- In his last time out on Sunday against the Boston Red Sox, the lefty threw five innings, allowing no earned runs while surrendering one hit.

-- The 26-year-old has amassed an ERA of 6.07, with 7.3 strikeouts per nine innings, in nine games this season.
-Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.